jax-ml/jax/README.md

 `A[i:i+5]` for argument-dependent `i`, or boolean-based indexing `A[bool_ind]` for argument-dependent `bool_ind`, produce abstract values of unknown shape and are thus unsupported in `jit` functions.

+In general, JAX is intended to be used with a functional style of Python programming.
+Functions passed to transformations like `grad` and `jit` are expected to be free of side-effects.
+You can write print statements for debugging but they may only be executed once if they're under a `jit` decorator.

 > TLDR **Do use**
 >